 Recently, Cassandra performed with Pellegrini opera in Ottawa as Maddalena in Rigoletto, as Second Lady in the Magic Flute with Confidential Opera Project and performed in concert with pianist Ron Greidanus of the Georgetown Bach Chorale.
 Cassandra sang the role of Flora in La Traviata with Southern Ontario Lyric Opera, appeared again with Cambridge Symphony Orchestra and was soloist for Milton Philharmonic Orchestra’s Voices of Milton Concert.
 Cassandra was also guest soloist with the prestigious boy’s choir of Regensberg, Germany and guest soloist at St. Michael’s Basilica in Toronto.
 She appeared in concert with Master Works of Oakville, with Toronto Concert Orchestra, at Casa Loma and with the Milton Choristers as soloist for Handel’s Messiah.

-Most recently, Cassandra appeared with Oakville Chamber Orchestra performing a world premier arrangement for voice and string orchestra of Schumann’s Frauenliebe und leben.
-She will also be performing again with Toronto Concert Orchestra at Casa Loma this summer, 2018 and will be appearing in concert this July 26th with Marc Devigne at Toronto Botanical Gardens.
+Most recently, Cassandra appeared with Oakville Chamber Orchestra performing a world premier arrangement for voice and string orchestra of Schumann’s Frauenliebe und leben and again with OCO as soloist in the Canadian Premiere of Andrew Miller’s cantata, The Birth of Christ broadcast across North America by Salt & Light TV.
+Miss Warner also appeared as soloist with Hamilton’s Bach Elgar Choir as part of a WW1 archival concert.
+Miss Warner performed a third concert with Toronto Concert Orchestra at Casa Loma this past summer, and appeared in concert this past July 26th with Marc Devigne at Toronto Botanical Gardens.
 Miss Warner runs a successful private Music Studio in Toronto and continues to bring opera to audiences in unique and unexpected ways.